-- The Kwacha (MWK) has been the Malawian currency since 1971.
+- o The Kwacha (MWK) has been the Malawian currency since 1971.
 It is divided into 100 tamabla.
-Common bills are 20, 100, and 500. - As of December, 2016, \$1 = 723.69 Kwacha. - Money can be changed in Salima, Lilongwe, Blantrye, and sometimes Mangochi.
+Common bills are 20, 100, 500, 1000, and 2000. - $\circ$ As of October 2019, \$1 = 733 Kwacha. - Money can be changed in Salima, Lilongwe, Blantrye, and sometimes Mangochi.
 Forex bureaus tend to offer better rates than banks.
 (There is one across the street from the Nico center in Old Town just a few blocks from Mufasa's).
 Be sure to exchange an adequate amount of money before traveling to rural areas.
-It is best to bring clean, newer issue U.S. bills (printed after 2007) in \$20.00 or \$100.00 Older and marked bills may not be accepted.
-Both airports also have Forex Bureaus. - ATMs will allow you to draw local currency of a VISA card.
-Using your Visa is probably better that a taking large amount of US Dollars.
+It is best to bring clean, newer issue U.S. bills (printed after 2010) in \$20.00 or \$100.00.
+Older and marked bills may not be accepted.
+Both airports also have Forex Bureaus. - O ATMs will allow you to draw local currency of a VISA card.
+Using your Visa is probably better than taking a large amount of US Dollars.
 As of Spring, 2016, there was a 40,000 Kwacha limit per transaction, and 120,000 Kwacha per day.
-Plan ahead to pay room and board, as well as the hospital fee and Malawi Medical Council license Be sure to contact the bank that issued your Visa card to alert them that you will be in Malawi, or they will probably freeze your account suspecting fraud.
+Plan ahead to pay room and board, as well as the hospital fee and Malawi Medical Council license.
+Be sure to contact the bank that issued your Visa card to alert them that you will be in Malawi, or they will probably freeze your account suspecting fraud.
 Banks tend to charge different foreign currency conversion fees, so you may want to check ahead of time. - According to Malawi Law, travelers must declare all foreign currency when entering Malawi, regardless of its purpose or amount.
 Travelers should only exchange foreign currency at the bank or approved Foreign Exchange bureaus.
 Any currency declared at entry may be expatriated without further authorization.
 With bank approval, an individual may export up to \$2000 per trip.
 Otherwise an individual is not permitted to expropriate currency and it will be confiscated at the point of departure.